2023 San Antonio mayoral election

-The 2023 San Antonio mayoral election will be held on May 6, 2023, to elect the mayor of San Antonio, Texas.
-Incumbent mayor Ron Nirenberg is running for re-election to a fourth term in office.
-Due to term limits, if Nirenberg wins, it will be his last term.
-He is facing minimal opposition and is expected to win re-election.
+The 2023 San Antonio mayoral election was held on May 6, 2023, to elect the mayor of San Antonio, Texas.
+The election is officially nonpartisan under Texas law.
+Incumbent mayor Ron Nirenberg ran for re-election to a fourth term in office.
+Due to term limits, if Nirenberg won, it would be his last term.
+He was facing minimal opposition and was expected to win re-election.
+Nirenberg easily won the election with no need for a runoff, as he received nearly 61% of the vote.